-- 43. TX NAACP Member G is a member of the Texas NAACP.
+- 38. TX NAACP Member F is a member of the Texas NAACP.
 They are a citizen of the United States.
 They are over the age of 18.
-They are a registered voter in the newly exacted CD 22 and SD 17.
+They are a registered voter in the newly enacted CD 22 and SD 17.
 They intend to vote in those districts in the future.
-Under the previous decade's maps, TX NAACP Member G was in CD 22 and SD 17.
-TX NAACP Member G identifies as Black. - 44.
-TX NAACP Member G's residence is in the newly enacted CD 22.
+Under the previous decade's maps, TX NAACP Member F was in CD 27 and SD 18.
+TX NAACP Member F identifies as Black. - 39.
+TX NAACP Member F's residence is in the newly enacted CD 22.
 They are a registered voter in CD 22.
 They plan to vote in future elections in CD 22.
-As enacted under the State's plan C2193, CD 22 injures TX NAACP Member G by cracking Black voters and other voters of color between CD 22, CD 7, CD 9, CD 29, and CD 36 and splitting a number of cities in the process, including Sugar Land, Manvel, and Pearland.
+As enacted under the State's plan C2193, CD 22 injures TX NAACP Member F by cracking Black voters and other voters of color between CD 22, CD 7, CD 9, CD 29, and CD 36 and splitting a number of cities in the process, including Sugar Land, Manvel, and Pearland.
 The boundary line between CD 22 and CD 9, in particular, appears surgically drawn to push Black voters out of CD 22.
-The resulting district lines reduce the majority-minority coalition percentage from almost 55% under the old lines to barely 46%. - 45.
-TX NAACP Member G's residence is also in the newly enacted SD 17.
+The resulting district lines reduce the majority-minority coalition percentage from almost 55% under the old lines to barely 46%. - 40.
+TX NAACP Member F's residence is also in the newly enacted SD 17.
 They are a registered voter in SD 17.
 They plan to vote in future elections in SD 17.
-As enacted under the State's plan S2168, SD 17 injures TX NAACP Member G by splitting the city of Sugar Land and other areas with a significant share of people of color, thereby reducing the percentage of voters of color from nearly 49% to 43%. - 46.
+As enacted under the State's plan S2168, SD 17 injures TX NAACP Member F by splitting the city of Sugar Land and other areas with a significant share of people of color, thereby reducing the percentage of voters of color from nearly 49% to 43%. - 41.
 SDs 6, 13, 15, 17, and 18 form a 5-district cluster encompassing Fort Bend County.
 Before the 2021 redistricting, SD 17 was around 48% minority coalition, and after the redistricting the district became 43% minority coalition.
-By being placed in the State's enacted SD 17, TX NAACP Member G is among the population of color in Sugar Land that has been cracked.
-TX NAACP Member G lives in a census block that can be added to an alternative majority-minority coalition district (proposed SD 17), that would be 17.24% BCVAP, 24.47% HCVAP, and 15.58% ACVAP.
-Were TX NAACP Member G to be placed in this alternative coalition district, their vote would not be diluted.
+Under last decade's plan, TX NAACP Member F was in SD 18, which after the 2021 redistricting, became nearly 50% majority-minority coalition.
+By being placed in SD 17 under the State's enacted plan, TX NAACP Member F's vote is diluted and they are among the population of color that has been cracked.
+TX NAACP Member F lives in a census block that can be added to an alternative majority-minority coalition district (proposed SD 17), that would be would be 17.24% BCVAP, 24.47% HCVAP, and 15.58% ACVAP.
+Were TX NAACP Member F to be placed in this alternative coalition district, their vote would not be diluted, and they would have a reasonable opportunity to elect a candidate of their choice.
 Under another proposed alternative plan, a district could be drawn that is 29.24% BCVAP, 25% HCVAP, and 16.8% ACVAP.
-Were TX NAACP Member G to be placed in this second alternative district, their vote would not be diluted, and they would have a reasonable opportunity to elect their candidate of choice.
-In addition, at least four other configurations of alternative and highly effective districts could be drawn in this senate cluster.
-Placing TX NAACP Member G in any one of these alternatives would afford TX NAACP Member G a reasonable opportunity to elect their preferred candidate of choice.
+Were TX NAACP Member F to be placed in this second alternative district, their vote would not be diluted, and they would have a reasonable opportunity to elect their candidate of choice.
+In addition, at least four other configurations of alternative and highly effective districts could be drawn in this senate cluster, and placing TX NAACP Member F in any one of these alternatives would afford TX NAACP Member F a reasonable opportunity to elect their preferred candidate of choice.